helenc358/data550_final_project/README.md

 regression to find the most important predictors of revenue, and results from a linear mixed effects model.

+After you fork and clone this repo to your computer, navigate to that directory in your terminal using the cd command.
+To ensure you have the necessary packages and versions of those packages installed to run my code, please do the following: 1.
+Navigate to your console, and set the working directory to the project directory using setwd() 2.
+Next, type in and enter source(“renv/activate.R”), which is able to check that renv’s installed 3.
+To install the packages in the renv lockfile, type in renv::restore() in the console.
+Type in y and press enter to proceed.

+Alternatively, you may enter “make install” in the terminal, which ensures that your library is synchronized with the renv lockfile.
+The make rule restores the package library.

 ## Code description:

 `code/make_table.R`